varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson3CLI.rst

 * Topic echo has some nice flags that are quite handy!

   * The ``--csv`` flag outputs data in CSV format.
   * You will still need to use the file pipe mentioned above.
-  * This will allow you to automatically create a spreadsheet of data!
   * Example: ``ros2 topic echo --csv /turtle1/pose > temp.csv``

 ----